-1 To be eligible to take the CPA exam in South Carolina, a person must have 120 semester credit hours, including 24 hours of accounting and 24 hours of other business courses.
-To qualify for the CPA license in South Carolina, a person must have 150 semester credit hours with a baccalaureate or higher degree with 36 hours in accounting (with at least 24 hours at the junior level or above) and 36 hours of other business courses.
-Please see an accounting advisor concerning additional requirements.

-2 Students planning to take the Certified Public Accountant examination should take ACCT U437 Advanced Accounting in addition to the accounting concentration courses.
+Total Hours Required 120 To be eligible to take the CPA exam in South Carolina, a person must credit hours, including 24 hours of accounting and 24 hours of other b qualify for the CPA license in South Carolina, a person must have 150 se with a baccalaureate or higher degree with 36 hours in accounting (with the junior level or above) and 36 hours of other business courses.
+Please advisor concerning additional requirements.
+Students planning to take the Certified Public Accountant examination sho Advanced Accounting in addition to the accounting concentration courses nusiness courses.
+To mester credit hours at least 24 hours at e see an accounting puld take ACCT U437

-Minor in Economics1
+Minor in Economics

-Required Courses 1
+Required Courses

 credit hrs.
 Completed

-ECON U221: Principles of Macroeconomics 2 3
+ECON U221: Principles of Macroeconomics 3

-ECON U222: Principles of Microeconomics 2 3
+ECON U222: Principles of Microeconomics 3

 ECON U322: Intermed.
 Macroeconomic Theory 3

 ECON U326: Managerial Economics 3

-Six additional credit hours to be selected from ECON U301, U303, U311, or U499 6 Total Hour s Required 18 Minimum grade of C in all courses 6 hours may be used to satisfy general education credit
+Total Hours Required 1 Minimum grade of C in all courses 18 Six additional credit hours to be selected from ECON U301, U303, U311, or U499 6